Cranbrook, Devon: Accessibility and transport

 Stagecoach South West operate three bus routes serving the town: the 4 between Exeter, Cranbrook, Ottery St Mary, Honiton and Axminster; the 4A between Exeter, Cranbrook, West Hill, Ottery St Mary and Honiton; and the 4B which is an early morning bus which goes to Exeter, Cranbrook, West Hill, Ottery St Mary, Honiton and Axminster.
 On Sundays the only service to run is the 4 as a reduced service from Exeter to Cranbrook.

 Cranbrook is 2.2 mi from Exeter International Airport.

-In the 2010's, the Clyst Honiton Bypass was created specifically to accommodate the new town.
+In the 2010s, the Clyst Honiton Bypass was created specifically to accommodate the new town.
 It connects Honiton Road to the A30 and M5 (Junction 29), both of which experienced improvements, such as Redhayes Bridge (a pedestrian and cycle bridge over the M5 that connects Cranbrook to the rest of Exeter) which opened at the time.

 Facilities

 Developers Redrow Homes are consulting with the local authority to build a further 1035 new homes.
 Other developers such as Persimmon Homes, Linden, Bovis and Taylor Wimpey are constructing homes close to the Cranbrook Education Campus and in Phase 7 and 8.

 The Country Park was a conservationist policy implemented in the town, it provides an area of green space and trees for socialising, sports etc. A landscaping business behind the project won a secondary trade award for the category "Grounds Maintenance - Free Public Access" in 2022 due to the work they did on the project.